koirikivi/websauna_retry_test/README.rst

 A tester for websauna retry support
 ===================================

-Automatic retrying on Postgresl Serialization Errors seems to be broken for websauna.
+Automatic retrying on PostgreSQL Serialization Errors (TransactionRollback) seems to be broken for Websauna.
 This app is a hacky way to verify the issue.

 Setup the app